Ninjaboard is using the 0.7 version of the Nooku Framework (Codename Koowa).

 School Readiness Summit

 Each team consists of a School Principal, Pre-K Director, Head Start Representative, Kindergarten Teacher, ABC Teacher, Pre-K Teacher, HIPPY Representative, Special Education Representative, Infant/Toddler Representative, Child Care (CCDF) Representative, and a Parent.

-We plan to engage participants with five to six exhibitors, whereby, they will be able to discuss topics that relate to data systems, transition, social-emotional, and school readiness.
+We plan to engage participants with five to six exhibitors, whereby, they will be able to discuss topics that relate to data systems, transition, family engagement, social-emotional, and school readiness.

-Registration is now open and the fee is $15 per person or $100 per team.
+Registration will be open soon and the fee is $15 per person or $100 per team.
 Participants will receive six hours credit from the Professional Development Registry and if you are in the public school your hours will go through the Arkansas Department of Education.
-The deadline to register is September 29, 2017.
+The deadline to register is September 28, 2018.

 Congratulations to the 2017 Arkansas Outstanding Early Childhood Professionals: